Japanese armour: History

-Earliest Japanese armour is thought to have evolved from the armour used in ancient China.
+The earliest Japanese armour is thought to have evolved from the armour used in ancient China.
 Cuirasses and helmets were manufactured in Japan as early as the 4th century CE.
 Tankō, worn by foot soldiers and keikō, worn by horsemen were both pre-samurai types of early Japanese cuirass constructed from iron plates connected together by leather thongs.

-During the Heian period (794-1185), the unique Japanese samurai armour ō-yoroi and dō-maru appeared.
-Luxurious and heavily armed ō-yoroi were worn by senior mounted samurai, while the lighter dō-maru were worn by lower-class infantry samurai.
-The Japanese cuirass evolved into the more familiar style of armour worn by the samurai known as the dou or dō.
-Japanese armour makers started to use leather (nerigawa), and lacquer was used to weatherproof the armour parts.
-Leather and or iron scales were used to construct samurai armour, with leather and eventually silk lace used to connect the individual scales (kozane) from which these cuirasses were now being made.
+During the Heian period (794–1185), the Japanese samurai armor types ō-yoroi and dō-maru emerged.
+The luxurious and heavily built ō-yoroi were worn by high-ranking mounted samurai, while the lighter dō-maru were typically used by lower-ranking foot soldiers.
+The Japanese cuirass evolved into the more familiar style of armor worn by the samurai, known as the dou or dō.
+Japanese armor makers began using leather (nerigawa), and lacquer was applied to weatherproof the armor components.
+Leather and/or iron scales were used to construct samurai armor, with leather and eventually silk lace (kumihimo) used to connect the individual scales (kozane) from which these cuirasses were constructed.
 The artistic decoration of ō-yoroi reached its peak around the time of the Genpei War at the end of the Heian period.
-At the end of the 14th century, towards the end of the Kamakura period (1185-1333), even senior samurai often used lightweight dō-maru.
+In the case of ō-yoroi, which required a high degree of aesthetic refinement, up to 300 meters of kumihimo in various colors and weaving styles were used to complete a single suit of armor.
+By the late 14th century, toward the end of the Kamakura period (1185–1333), even high-ranking samurai often wore the lightweight dō-maru.